landing-ai/vision-agent/docs/index.md

     return np.zeros((10, 10))
 ```

-You need to ensure you call `@va.tools.register_tool` with any imports it might use and
+You need to ensure you call `@va.tools.register_tool` with any imports it uses.
+Global
+variables will not be captured by `register_tool` so you need to include them in the
-ensure the documentation is in the same format above with description, `Parameters:`,
+function.
+Make sure the documentation is in the same format above with description,
-`Returns:`, and `Example\n-------`.
-You can find an example use case [here](examples/custom_tools/).
+`Parameters:`, `Returns:`, and `Example\n-------`.
+You can find an example use case
+[here](examples/custom_tools/) as this is what the agent uses to pick and use the tool.

 ### Azure Setup
 If you want to use Azure OpenAI models, you need to have two OpenAI model deployments: